-Your website is your virtual office and showroom.
-It’s the first online stop potential customers make when shopping for new homes.
-Just as your physical presence must make a positive and professional first impression, so must your website.
-There are a few simple but mandatory rules about websites that apply to home builders.
+Think of your website as your virtual office and showroom.
+Just as your physical presence must make a positive first impression, so must your website.
+It's important to make sure that your website is:

 - Easy to find.
-Most buyers find websites through search engines by entering keywords describing exactly what they want to find.
-Your website must be designed for maximum SEO or Search Engine Optimization.
+Most buyers find websites through search engines by entering keywords describing exactly what they want.
+Your website must be designed for maximum SEO (Search Engine Optimization).

 - Simple to navigate.
 Internet users have brief attention spans.
 If your site is slow to load or hard to explore, you’ll quickly lose your viewer and a potential sale.

-- Provides customer information.
-Make sure the content is informative and interests your viewer.
-It should engage them by offering information about what’s in it for them.
+- Informative.
+Make sure your content is valuable and interests your viewer.
 Keep the “about us” part short and sweet.

-- Presents visual content.
-Web customers are viewers, not readers.
-Show them what you have to pre-sell instead of telling them.
-Use technology like 3D renderings, virtual tours and pre-staged imagery.
+- Visual.
+Show potential buyers what you have to sell instead of telling them.
+Use visuals like 3D renderings, virtual tours, and pre-staged imagery.

-“A picture is worth 1,000 words”.
-It’s worth even more when that picture is in 3D or video.
-Technology gets more sophisticated every year.
-So does the ability to use high-tech equipment like professional cameras and sound accessories.
-Your images say a lot about your product and professionalism.
-Make sure that what you’re visually presenting has been captured professionally.
+Photography equipment gets more sophisticated every year—and your images say a lot about your product and professionalism.
+Make sure that what you are visually presenting has been captured professionally.

-Drones are an amazing addition to marketing.
-Aerial photography used to be expensive and difficult to accomplish in urban locations.
-But today, you can hire a drone with a professional operator who’ll produce images from on top and around all sides of your project.
-This is a remarkable way to display what’s for sale.
-It helps customers appreciate not only the building but also the entire surrounding area.
+Drones are an amazing addition to real estate marketing.
+Aerial photography used to be expensive and difficult to accomplish in urban locations, but today, you can hire a professional drone operator who will produce images from all sides of your project.
+This is a remarkable way to display what’s for sale, helping potential home buyers appreciate not only the building but also the entire surrounding area.

-Architectural 3D renderings are one of the biggest marketing breakthroughs for home builders.
-It’s no longer sufficient to present two-dimensional floor drawings or a flat artist conception of a future building’s façade.
-Now, three-dimensional renderings are phenomenal at taking lifeless images and turning them into something a customer can visualize.
+Photorealistic architectural renderings are one of the biggest marketing breakthroughs for home builders.
+It’s no longer impressive to present two-dimensional floor drawings or a flat artist conception of a future building’s façade.
+Now, three-dimensional renderings are phenomenal at taking lifeless images and turning them into something a buyer can visualize.